MiniZinc/mzn-bench/README.md

 - `job_name: str = "MiniZinc Benchmark"` - The SLURM job name.
 - `cpus_per_task: int = 1` - The number of CPU cores required for each task.
 - `memory: int = 4096` - The maximum memory used for each task.
+- `debug_slurm: bool = False` - Directly capture the output of individual jobs
+  and store them in a `./logs/` directory.

 A `Configuration` object has the following attributes: